LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 enough to support custom security & authentication mechanisms.

-Lasso's security system data is stored in a SQLite database located in the instance's SQLiteDBs directory.
-Passwords are not stored in plain text, although other information such as user names and group names are not encrypted.
+Lasso's security system data is stored in a SQLite database located in the instance's :file:`SQLiteDBs` directory.
+Passwords are not stored in plain text, although other information such as user names and group names are unencrypted.

 Within the system, users are grouped into particular realms.
 Realms completely separate their users such that the same username/password combination could